victorliu-sq/PaperWriting/FlashSMP.md

 ```
-To illustrate the initialization of PRMatrix with preference lists and rank matrices, we use Figure 7 to demonstrate the process for the first column of PRMatrixM.
-This initialization utilizes the preference lists depicted in Figure 1.
+To illustrate how to set up PRMatrix, we use Figure 7 to demonstrate the process for the first column of PRMatrixM, based on the preference lists depicted in Figure 1.

 The process begins by constructing rankMatrixW from prefListsW.
-Afterward, we initialize PRMatrixM using prefListsM and rankMatrixW.
+Following this, we configure the first column of PRMatrixM using prefListsM and rankMatrixW.

-The first column of PRMatrixM contains PRNodes representing the ID of the best proposed woman for each man and the rank of the proposer in those women's preference lists.

-Initially, the PRNodes PRMatrixM[M1, rank1], PRMatrixM[M2, rank1], and PRMatrixM[M3, rank1] are assigned the ID of the best woman for each man.
+Initially, the PRNodes PRMatrixM[M1, rank1], PRMatrixM[M2, rank1], and PRMatrixM[M3, rank1] are assigned the ID of the best candidate for each man.
 These IDs come from the corresponding entries in prefListsM: PrefListsM[M1, rank1], PrefListsM[M2, rank1], and PrefListsM[M3, rank1].
-Since all these entries correspond to W2, W2 is stored in all these PRNodes.
+Since all these entries correspond to W2, W2 will be stored in all these PRNodes.

-Next, each PRNode obtains the rank of the man in W2's preference list from RankMatrix[W2, M1], RankMatrix[W2, M2], and RankMatrix[W2, M3], which correspond to rank2, rank1, and rank3, respectively.

-As a result, these PRNodes are initialized as (W2, rank2), (W2, rank1), and (W2, rank3).
+Next, each PRNode retrieves the rank of the man in W2's preference list from RankMatrix[W2, M1], RankMatrix[W2, M2], and RankMatrix[W2, M3], which correspond to rank2, rank1, and rank3, respectively.
+Consequently, these PRNodes are configured as (W2, rank2), (W2, rank1), and (W2, rank3).

-Following this process, all PRNodes in PRMatrixM and PRNodes in PRMatrixW can be initialized once rankMatrixW is established.
+By following this procedure, we can set up all PRNodes in PRMatrixM and PRMatrixW once rankMatrixW is established.
 ```